minpyaythein/study_notes/AWS Solution Architect Exam.md

 #### When you use AWS WAF with Amazon CloudFront, you can protect your applications running on any HTTP webserver

 #### Only Standard Amazon SQS queue is allowed as an Amazon S3 event notification destination, whereas FIFO SQS queue is not allowed

+#### The development team has updated the Amazon Route 53 simple record to point "myapp.mydomain.com" from the old Load Balancer to the new one.
+The users are still not redirected to the new Load Balancer.

+The Time To Live (TTL) is still in effect.

+#### A healthcare company is evaluating storage options on Amazon S3 to meet regulatory guidelines.
+The data should be stored in such a way on Amazon S3 that it cannot be deleted until the regulatory time period has expired.

+Use Amazon S3 Object Lock
+Amazon S3 Object Lock is an Amazon S3 feature that allows you to store objects using a write once, read many (WORM) model.
+You can use WORM protection for scenarios where it is imperative that data is not changed or deleted after it has been written.

+#### Amazon S3 Glacier Vault Lock

+A vault is a container for storing archives on Glacier.
+When you create a vault, you specify a vault name and the AWS Region in which you want to create the vault.
+Since Vault Lock is only for Glacier and not for Amazon S3, so it cannot be used for the given use-case.
+It is for data backup and archival.

+#### To whitelist an IP, NLB is useful.
+To whitelist a DNS or URL, ALB can be used.

+#### To transition objects of certain group to S3, a prefix can be used.

+#### Both AWS Snowball Edge Storage Optimized and AWS Snowball Edge Compute Optimized offer the storage clustering feature.

+#### Amazon EC2 user data cannot be used to install the app.

+#### AWS DMS enables you to seamlessly migrate data from supported sources to relational databases, data warehouses, streaming platforms, and other data stores in AWS cloud.
+It allows to stream the existing data files as well as any ongoing file updates from Amazon S3 to Amazon Kinesis Data Streams.

+#### Amazon DynamoDB Streams will contain a stream of all the changes that happen to an Amazon DynamoDB table.
+It can be chained with an AWS Lambda function that will be triggered to react to these changes, one of which is the developer's milestone.

 #### By default, cross-zone load balancing is enabled for Application Load Balancer and disabled for Network Load Balancer